MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/submission-testing.md

 By default, Power BI loads the latest published version of the visual from AppSource, even if you import the visual from a local file.

-When testing or debugging an already published visual, you can override the AppSource version with a local file version, by enabling Developer mode in either Power BI Desktop, or Power BI service.
+When testing or updating an already published visual, make sure you're using the correct version of the visual **without changing the GUID**.
+You can override the AppSource version with a local file version by enabling Developer mode in either Power BI Desktop, or Power BI service.

 >[!IMPORTANT]
 >When testing or debugging a new version of a visual that is available in AppSource, **do not change the GUID of the visual**.
 Use Developer mode instead.